balancer/docs/docs/reference/contracts/apis/managed.md

 returns (uint256[] memory)
 ```

 Returns the normalized weights in the same order as the pool's tokens.
+If the weights are gradually being updated, the return value will represent the normalized weights at the time of the last confirmed block.
 Implemented in `ManagedPoolSettings`.

 ### `getGradualWeightUpdateParams`